ess-dmsc/kafka-to-nexus/README.md

 "The HDF5 file that is accessed by SWMR HDF5 applications must be located on a file system that complies with the POSIX `write()` semantics."

+Also:

+"The writer is not allowed to modify or append to any data items containing variable-size datatypes (including string and region references datatypes)."

 To enable SWMR when writing a file, add to the `FileWriter_new` command:

 ```